Fitzhenry: It’s Been Game By Game, Week By Week To Get Back Here

 Click Here To Purchase Energia All-Ireland League Women’s Division Final Tickets

-Fast forward 19 months and the former Ireland centre is heading into tonight’s Energia All-Ireland League Women’s Division final as backs/attack coach with Blackrock College as they face Railway Union for the ultimate prize.
+Fast forward 19 months and the former Ireland centre is heading into this weekend’s Energia All-Ireland League Women’s Division final as backs/attack coach with Blackrock College as they face Railway Union for the ultimate prize.

 Fitzhenry represented her country in both 15s and Sevens between 2014 and 2020.
 A Six Nations winner with Ireland in 2015, she is now hoping for trophy success in her transition from player to coach.